gburd/greg.burd.me/content/posts/static-site-with-nix-and-caddy/index.md

 curl http://[::]:8080
 ```

-Some people, myself included, don't enjoy the experience of running a Docker engine instance on their Macbooks, so the easiest way for us to test this would be to package up the deployment step into a script and run it on a Linux host with Docker, such as a container in a CI/CD server.
+Some people, myself included, don't care to run Docker engine on their Macbooks, so the easiest way for us to test this would be to package up the deployment step into a script and run it on a Linux host with Docker, such as a container in a CI/CD server.

 Let's add another `callPackage` friendly Nix file:
 ```nix